rkt/rkt/Documentation/architecture.md

-# Rocket architecture
+# rkt architecture

 ## Overview

-Rocket consists only of a command-line tool, `rkt`, and does not have a daemon.
-This architecture allows Rocket to be updated in-place without affecting application containers which are currently running.
+rkt consists only of a command-line tool, `rkt`, and does not have a daemon.
+This architecture allows rkt to be updated in-place without affecting application containers which are currently running.
 It also means that levels of privilege can be separated out between different operations.

-All state in Rocket is communicated via the filesystem.
+All state in rkt is communicated via the filesystem.
 Facilities like file-locking are used to ensure co-operation and mutual exclusion between concurrent invocations of the `rkt` command.

 ## Stages

-Execution with Rocket is divided into several distinct stages.
+Execution with rkt is divided into several distinct stages.

 ### Stage 0